 Can I bring a vehicle?

 Yes.
 Parking is free to all students and visitors!
-All vehicles are required to have an APU Parking Sticker which can be obtained at the Campus Safety Office location in the Atwood Center.
-Anchorage also has the People Mover which the system of public transportation here that is free for APU students when they show their ID.
+All vehicles are required to have an APU Parking Sticker which can be obtained at the Campus Safety Office located in Atwood Center.
+Anchorage also has the People Mover public transportation system that is free for APU students that show a current student ID.

 How can I get involved on campus?

 ASAPU (Associated Students of Alaska Pacific University) ASAPU is the student government of APU.
 ASAPU is run by a group of 11elected student representatives.
 ASAPU serves as the voice of all students by promoting and coordinating student involvement and by representing the interests, needs and welfare of the student body to the staff, faculty and the Board of Trustees.